-Why do you get angry?
+Why do I get angry?

 Anger can be a reaction to many triggers, but very often the trigger is not the root cause of the problem.
 In order to really control your anger, you need to take a long hard look at why you get angry, exactly what you are angry at, and the consequences of your anger.